5-step Guide to Planning your Gap Year

 The key for any long-haul trip is to pack as light as possible.
 If you’re going to be living out of a backpack and bringing it from location to location, you don’t want to overfill it to the point you’re unable to actually carry it.
 Here’s a couple of handy packing tips:

-Gap years are full of excitement and memories and if you’re booking yours, don’t forget to seal the deal and protect your trip with a policy for your travels.
+Gap years are full of excitement and memories and if you’re booking yours, don’t forget to seal the deal and protect your trip with a gap year travel insurance policy for your travels.